I have nine lives. At least nine in this lifetime, from what I understand. And probably many more if I count other lifetimes.

 It could’ve been a relationship that ended, which you were certain would last.
 A career that was supposed to transpire in ways you envisioned, but it didn’t.
 Beliefs you vehemently held as truth, which crumbled right before your eyes.

 Life brings forth shifting circumstances that force us to question our certainty about reality.

 When circumstances that we are familiar with and circumstances that shape our reality collapse, a part of us dies.
 This could’ve been a part that we unquestioningly regarded as our ultimate reality…until it disappeared of course.

 The day I died

-I remember when I first met mommy as a tiny kitten, my reality was the animal shelter I was living in.
+I remember when I first met mommy as a tiny kitten.
+My reality was the animal shelter I was living in.
 I screeched and kicked with my little paws when I was taken out of my cage.
-I couldn’t bear to let go of my friends in the shelter.
+I couldn’t bear to let go of my friends and my old life in the shelter.

 The shelter was my home.
 As far back as I can remember in my conscious mind, the shelter was my only place of familiarity.

 I never experienced so much light, sights and sounds as I was being taken to my “new home”.
 I never even knew that there were other homes.